Open accessibility options

 As a rule, the above-mentioned data is stored for two weeks and then automatically deleted.
 We do not share this data, but cannot rule out the possibility that it may be viewed by authorities in the event of illegal activity.

-In short: Your visit is logged by our provider (the company that runs our website on special computers (servers)), but we do not share your data without your consent!
+In short: Your visit is logged by our provider (the company that runs our website on special computers (servers)), but we will not share your data without your consent!

 Legal basis